-11.2.
-The implementation of the provisions mentioned above would be subject to the following:

-- a.
-The existing investments of the scheme as on October 1, 2019 in unlisted debt instruments, including NCDs (identified NCDs), may be grandfathered till maturity date of such instruments.
+- 8.2.
+The implementation of the provisions mentioned above would be subject to the following: - a) The existing investments of the scheme as on October 1, 2019 in unlisted debt instruments, including NCDs, may be grandfathered till maturity date of such instruments.
 The grandfathering of the identified NCDs is applicable across the mutual fund industry.
-Accordingly, mutual funds can transact in such identified NCDs and the criteria as specified in point 11.1 is not applicable. - b.
-With effect from October 1, 2019, all fresh investments in unlisted NCDs shall be made only in NCDs satisfying the conditions mentioned in 11.1 above. - c.
-Extension of maturity or rolling over of existing investments in unlisted NCDs shall be subject to the prescribed limits mentioned in point 11.2(a) and the requirements mentioned at 11.1 above. - d.
-For mutual fund schemes whose existing investments in unlisted NCDs are more than the threshold limit as on the timeline mentioned at 11.2(a), all fresh investments in NCDs by mutual fund schemes, shall only be in listed NCDs till they comply with the requirements mentioned in 8.1 above. - e.
-For the purpose of the provisions of point 11, listed debt instruments shall include listed and to be listed debt instruments. - f.
-All fresh investments by the scheme in CPs would be made only in CPs which are listed or to be listed. - 12.
-Investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by the scheme shall be subject to the following: - a.
-Investments should only be made in such instruments, including bills rediscounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
-Exposure of the scheme in such instruments, shall not exceed 5% of the net assets of the scheme. - c.
-All such investments shall be made with the prior approval of the Board of AMC and the Board of Trustees. - d.
-The investments of the schemes in such instruments as on October 1, 2019 in excess of the aforesaid limit of 5% may be grandfathered till maturity date of such instruments. - e.
-The Scheme may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
-The value of the notional principal in such cases must not exceed the value of respective existing assets being hedged by the scheme. - f.
+Accordingly, mutual funds can transact in such identified NCDs and the criteria as specified in point 8.1 is not applicable - b) With effect from October 1, 2019, all fresh investments in unlisted NCDs shall be made only in NCDs satisfying the conditions mentioned in 8.1 above. - c) Extension of maturity or rolling over of existing investments in unlisted NCDs shall be subject to the prescribed limits mentioned in point 8.2(a) and the requirements mentioned at 8.1 above. - d) For mutual fund schemes whose existing investments in unlisted NCDs are more than the threshold limit as on the timeline mentioned at 8.2(a), all fresh investments in NCDs by mutual fund schemes, shall only be in listed NCDs till they comply with the requirements mentioned in 8.1 above. - e) For the purpose of the provisions of point 8, listed debt instruments shall include listed and to be listed debt instruments. - f) All fresh investments by the scheme in CPs would be made only in CPs which are listed or to be listed. - 9.
+Investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by the scheme shall be subject to the following: - a) Investments should only be made in such instruments, including bills rediscounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b) Exposure of the scheme in such instruments, shall not exceed 5% of the net assets of the scheme.

+- c) All such investments shall be made with the prior approval of the Board of AMC and the Board of Trustees. - d) The Scheme may enter into plain vanilla Interest Rate Swaps (IRS) for hedging purposes.
+The value of the notional principal in such cases must not exceed the value of respective existing assets being hedged by the scheme.

 In case of participation in IRS is through over the counter transactions, the counter party has to be an entity recognized as a market maker by RBI and exposure to a single counterparty in such transactions should not exceed 10% of the net assets of the scheme.
 However, if Scheme is transacting in IRS through an electronic trading platform offered by the Clearing Corporation of India Ltd. (CCIL) and CCIL is the central counterparty for such transactions guaranteeing settlement, the single counterparty limit of 10% shall not be applicable.

-13. a.
-Sector Exposure -
+10. a.
+Sector exposure -